 Be Smart About Fans

 There are so many different ways to set up fans.
 First of all, if there are ceiling fans in the child’s room, make sure they are running counter-clockwise to pull the heat to the top of the room.
-You can also set fans in windows facing backwards to pull the hot air from the room.
+You can also set fans in windows facing backward to pull the hot air from the room.
 Another tip is to place a fan on one side of the room facing a window to create a cross breeze over the bed.

 Place Ice in Front of a Fan